ConnectWise

 Keys to successful server patch implementation

-1. Develop a comprehensive patching strategy: Define how you’ll evaluate patches, when you’ll deploy them, and how you’ll roll back if something goes wrong.
-Make sure everyone knows their role and how you’ll communicate across teams
+1. Develop a comprehensive patching strategy: Define how you’ll evaluate patches, when they’ll deploy, and how to recover if something goes wrong.
+Make roles and communication plans clear across teams.

-2. Prioritize critical vulnerabilities: Not all patches are created equal.
-Focus on security patches that address actively exposed vulnerabilities—these are the mission-critical updates.
-Then, you can fix stability issues impacting business operations.
-Use a vulnerability scoring system like Common Vulnerability Scoring System (CVSS) to guide prioritization.
+2. Prioritize critical vulnerabilities: Not all patches are equal.
+Focus first on those addressing actively exploited vulnerabilities, then move to performance and stability fixes.
+Use a framework such as the Common Vulnerability Scoring System (CVSS) to guide prioritization.

 Successful server patch management with ConnectWise